fastify/fastify-example-twitter/README.md

 ```

+With this configuration, the backend can be developed keeping each business logic segregated in own plugin.
+For instance, the `TimelineService` is instanced only one time inside its module and the timeline module doesn't know the existance of the user module at all!

+Fastify helps us to keep this segregation: the plugin system provides us a way to declare pieces of our business logic without exposing them to the whole application.
+If you looking for a guide to understand better how the plugin system works, please read this [Plugin Guide](https://www.fastify.io/docs/latest/Plugins-Guide/)

-The backend is splitted into plugins:
+So, the backend is splitted into plugins:
 - *user*: user authentication / user database
 - *tweet*: tweet storage
 - *follow*: follow storage
 - *timeline*: timeline for homepage
-- *___Client*: clients to connect to other services

-Thankfully to `fastify-env`, each plugin describes the own configuration dependency and it's completely independent!

-`fastify-swagger` plugin is used to provide the swagger file.

-All plugins use `fastify-mongodb` for the data persistence.
-For the follow plugin the data is stored in redis thankfully to `fastify-redis`.

-Each plugins has the same structure:
+Each plugin has almost the same structure:
-- `mongoCollectionSetup.js` that adds [mongodb schema validator](https://docs.mongodb.com/manual/core/document-validation/) and the indexes if needed.
-- `schemas.js` that describes the [`fastify` schemas](https://github.com/fastify/fastify/blob/master/docs/Validation-And-Serialize.md)
+- `index.js` is the fastify binding
-- `*Service.js` that implements the plugin business logic
+- `service.js` is the business logic
+- `schemas.js` has the schemas used for http validation and serialization (See [`fastify` schemas](https://www.fastify.io/docs/latest/Validation-and-Serialization/))
-- `index.js` that exports the routes as a [`fastify` plugin](https://github.com/fastify/fastify/blob/master/docs/Plugins.md) and builds the setup
+- `client.js` has a class that exports a connector for the business logic (See below)

-The communication between the plugin, some HTTP requests are made internally.
+In some circumstance a module has to have access to another module.
+For instance, when an user want to add a new tweet, the backend has to check which user is querying.
+In that situations the tweet module depends on the user module.
+In order to avoid sharing business logics, each module exposes its own client: in that way the developer chooses to which parts the other plugin can have an access.

+Each module has some dependency checked by [`fastify-plugin`](https://github.com/fastify/fastify-plugin) like mongodb or redis client or other kind of dependency.

+All plugins are registered in the `index.js` file in the right order.

 The user authentication is made through JSON Web Token using `fastify-jwt`.
-This token is used to identify the user between plugins.

 ### User plugin

-This plugin registers some APIs in order to register, login, search and get a profile for an user
+This plugin registers some APIs in order to register, login, search and get a profile for an user.

+It uses `mongodb` to save users and exports a `userClient` to allow other plugins to access to an user profile.

 ### Tweet plugin

-This plugin stores the tweets and allows you to retrieve the tweets of an user.
+This plugin stores tweets and allows you to retrieve the tweets of an user.

+It uses `mongodb` for storing the tweets and exports a client for tweets retrieving.

 ### Follow plugin

-This plugin tracks the following and the followers implementing the flow explained [here](https://redis.io/topics/twitter-clone)
+This plugin tracks the following and the followers implementing the flow explained [here](https://redis.io/topics/twitter-clone).

+It uses `redis` for tracking which users follow the other ones and vice versa.
+This plugin exports a client in order to find the tweet given a list of users.

 ### Timeline plugin

-This plugin aggregates informations from `tweet` and `follow` plugin in order to return the tweet timeline
+This plugin aggregates informations from `tweet` and `follow` plugin in order to return the tweet timeline.

+This plugin doesn't use any database to track that informations and uses tweetClient and followClient to build the response.

 ## Frontend

-The frontend side has been done only to show a simple UI for avoiding the manual curls.
+The frontend side has been done only to show a simple UI for avoiding the manual CURLs.

 It is built using `react` + `redux` stack.